ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Microsoft 365 Enterprise Global Administrator
 - Office 365 Global Administrator
 - Compliance Administrator
-- Information barriers administrator (this is a new role!)
+- IB Compliance Management (this is a new role!)

+To learn more about roles and permissions, see [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

 ### Directory data

 **Make sure that your organization's structure is reflected in directory data**.
 To do this, make sure that user account attributes, such as group membership, department name, etc. are populated correctly in Azure Active Directory (or Exchange Online).
 To learn more, see the following resources: